lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 The same results can be confirmed when you convert the same to a yaml inventory as [hosts.ex2.yml](./hosts.ex2.yml).

-When querying variable `test` in [hosts.ex2.yml](./hosts.ex2.yml), the same results as the ini inventory example:
+When querying variable `test` in [hosts.ex2.yml](./hosts.ex2.yml), the query results with the group 'product1' winning as the ini inventory example:

 ```
 # ansible-inventory -i hosts.ex2.yml --list host1